electricTestGarden/hellebore/example/pages/comic/comic-1.md

 imageFile: 'what-is-this.jpg'
 tags: ["astro", "web dev"]
 characters: ["Kathleen"]
 post: 'This is the blog post for the first comic.
-It is all in plain text'
+It is mostly in plain text, but can use some markdown. <a href="https://example.com">This is a link for instance</a>'
 ---

 This is the transcript for the first comic.